Design-Dude/ddBasecolor/README.md

 ## Methods
 ### Getter and setter methods
 These methods get or set the various properties.
 Pass the correct attributes to set a property.
+Setting a single property returns a copied ddBasecolor object with updated color properties.
+For example, if the rgb values are changed, the hsl values wil also be updated.
+The basecolor however will never change.
+Both the initial and the returned color object will share this unaltered basecolor.

 #### alpha(level)
 ```